-Before applying for the PUMAS internship, read the following instructions carefully.
+Before starting your application, read the following instructions carefully.

 You can work on your application over multiple sessions.
-Just click the “Save Draft” button at the bottom of the form and you will be emailed a link that will return you to your application in progress.
+Just click the “Save Draft” button at the bottom of the form and you will receive an email with a link to return to your application in progress.
 Click the “Submit” button when your application is complete.

 Eligibility Requirements